hybridgroup/drinkiebot/README.md

 The i2c output is connected to a `jhd1313m1` backlit LED display to show status.

+## Camera
+You can use the optional support for OpenCV and a web cam.
+First install OpenCV itself.
+Then install `npm inistall cylon-opencv`.
+Last, set the `camera` option in the `config.json` file to `true`.

 ## License
 Copyright (c) 2015 The Hybrid Group.
 Licensed under the Apache 2.0 license.